bugada/rpg-bank-bot/README.md

 * `/closeaccount` - close the account
 * `/migrateaccount` - migrate an exisiting account for users that changed their username.

+## Multilanguage support
+RPGBank Bot now supports localization: it uses the Telegram user settings to identify the language with English as fallback.

+You can add your language in the `src\I18n\` folder: add your language following the `en.yml` example (pay attention to use spaces instead of tabs) and include all the properties (currently a missing property causes an error).
+Please share share with me your language file with a pull request.

 ## How to install

 Make sure you have [Composer](https://getcomposer.org/download/) installed on your system.
 Clone this repository and in the root dir type this command: